English is a core subject that is taught every day in order to develop children’s language skills and build upon their existing linguistic knowledge.

 We provide children with many opportunities to read throughout the school day and children read at home in order to encourage further development.

 Winsor is passionate about instilling a life-long love of reading in all students.
 We provide children with many opportunities to read throughout the school day and children read at home in order to encourage further development.
-Children are expected to read for at least 10 minutes per day (ideally with an adult) and keep a record of this in their home-reading diaries.
+Children are expected to read at home for at least 10 minutes per day (ideally with an adult) and keep a record of this in their home-reading diaries.
 They also have access to Bug Club, an online reading programme that is especially beneficial to families with English as an additional language (EAL), as children can choose to listen to the text out loud.
-In addition to this, we are very excited about our brand new school library which will be completed in term 2 of the 18/19 academic year.
+In addition to this, we are very excited about our beautiful school library; each class has a weekly library slot so children can regularly choose new books to sign out and enjoy.

 At Winsor, we have high expectations for children’s writing.